JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Extended Evaluation Details

 \subsection{Resume Parsing}

-The resume parser combines multi-strategy name extraction (regex patterns, positional heuristics, and NER fallback) with a hybrid skill extractor that pairs semantic similarity lookups against a canonicalized skill vocabulary with spaCy-based pattern detectors.
-We evaluate component-level extraction quality on a manually labeled set of 45 resumes spanning software engineering, data science, and business analyst roles (15 each).
-Table~5 reports macro-averaged F1, with precision and recall reported for skills and education.
+The resume parser uses regex, positional heuristics, and NER for name extraction, combined with a hybrid skill extractor using semantic similarity and spaCy patterns, evaluated on 45 labeled resumes across three roles.
+Table~\ref{tab:resume-parsing} reports macro-averaged F1, with precision and recall reported for skills and education.